 around all rooms in turn and check the vertical bar graph icon of mobile

-Key requirements: A mobile phone which signal meter or a 'Cell Network' App.
+Key requirements: A mobile phone with signal meter or a 'Cell Network' App.

-can make up a curved board lined with tin foil to act as a directional reflector.
+can make up a rigid board lined with tin foil to act as a directional reflector.